Kentucky family declines $26 million bid to build data center on their farmland

 "They call us old stupid farmers, you know, but we're not," Huddleston said, per WKRC.
 "We know whenever our food is disappearing, our lands are disappearing, and we don't have any water — and that poison.
 Well, we know we've had it."

-AI data centers have been roundly criticized for their excessive energy use, causing air pollution and spikes in electricity prices for everyday consumers.
+AI data centers have been roundly criticized for their excessive energy use.
+They cause air pollution and spikes in electricity prices for everyday consumers.

 They also use a significant amount of water to cool their servers, which pollutes a vital resource.
 Even the noise from thousands of server fans presents a problem for local residents.